dialnd/imbalanced-algorithms/README.rst

 ..
 [3] : D. P. Kingma and M. Welling.
 "Auto-Encoding Variational Bayes". arXiv preprint arXiv:1312.6114, 2013.

 ..
+[4] : S. Chen, H. He, and E. A. Garcia.
+"RAMOBoost: Ranked Minority Oversampling in Boosting".
+IEEE Transactions on Neural Networks, 2010.

-[4] : C. Seiffert, T. M. Khoshgoftaar, J. V. Hulse, and A. Napolitano.
+..
+[5] : C. Seiffert, T. M. Khoshgoftaar, J. V. Hulse, and A. Napolitano.
 "RUSBoost: Improving Classification Performance when Training Data is Skewed".
 International Conference on Pattern Recognition (ICPR), 2008.

 ..
-[5] : N. V. Chawla, A. Lazarevic, L. O. Hall, and K. W. Bowyer.
+[6] : N. V. Chawla, A. Lazarevic, L. O. Hall, and K. W. Bowyer.
 "SMOTEBoost: Improving Prediction of the Minority Class in Boosting."
 European Conference on Principles of Data Mining and Knowledge Discovery (PKDD), 2003.